philmirez/java-petcare-app/README.md

 <br><br>
 1. ChainOwner.java - Used to instantiate Chain Owners, who are responsible for the upkeep of each Kroll Pet Care chain store.
 Chain Owners all have a first and last name, an email address and phone number, a username and password to log into the Administrative "back panel" (that we will implement through JOptionPane), and a store ID to which they belong.
 <br><br>
+2. Member.java - Used to instantiate a Member object, which is a representation of an actual customer at Kroll Pet Care.
+In this project, members are primarily used to create TransactionObjects, since members can spend money at any of the stores, and their details can be used throughout the application.
+<br><br>
+3. MemberReport.java - This class is used to create Member Reports, which are summaries of member activities, and their spending habits at Kroll Pet Care.
+<br><br>
+4. Report.java - The abstract Report class which is extended by both the MemberReport and StorePerformanceReport classes.
+<br><br>
-2. Store.java - Used to instantiate a Store object that is used to store details about each Kroll Pet Care chain store.
+5. Store.java - Used to instantiate a Store object that is used to store details about each Kroll Pet Care chain store.
 Each Store object has a store ID, an address, and hours of operation.
 As of now, we have created a basic implementation for this class, but it will be developed to fit the criteria needed for assigning a Performance Report to it, based on its activities and revenue generated.
 <br><br>
-3. Member.java - Used to instantiate a Member object, that is used to store details about the customers that visit Kroll Pet Care.
-Each member has a first and last name, an email address and phone number, the total amount they have spent at Kroll Pet Care, and a discount amount that applies to them, if they have spent over a certain amount (currently set to $200.00).
-Each Member also has an indication of whther or not they have an active discount available to use, and this discount functionality will be later built as a separate Discount class, that will allow discounts to expire and become available to use again.
+6. StorePerformanceReport.java - Similar to the MemberReport class, this class is used to create a store report for each store upon request, and stores the relevant details and implementation logic to do so.
 <br><br>
-4. MemberNode.java - This is a Linked List implementation that will allow for the efficient storage of member data, so that it can be accessed sequentially, and new members can be added when and if necessary.
-The MemberNode object has a Member object for its data field, and a link to the next Member object as its link field.
-This will allow for our MemberReport implementation to easily traverse the list of members and provide a report, based on the functionality that will be implemented.
+7. TransactionObject.java - A class used to create transaction objects, which allow records to be kept between stores and the chain owner in charge of them.
+The instantiation(s) of this TransactionObject class are used in a hashmap, and are referred to when creating both types of reports.